 De Rosa has collaborated with legendary design firm Pininfarina to develop the latest version of its Super King road bike, its first proper aero road offering.
 The frame is all curves and it’s been shaped in a wind tunnel and is made from a mix of 60, 24, 40 and 30-ton carbon to balance the needs of stiffness and comfort.

-The Cento10NDR, the latest aero bike from storied Italian bike maker Wilier which recently celebrated its 114th birthday, is available in a number of Shimano and Campagnolo builds.
+The Cento10NDR, the aero bike from storied Italian bike maker Wilier which recently celebrated its 115th birthday, is available in a number of Shimano and Campagnolo builds.
 It’s an evolution of the previous Cento10Pro rather than a radical redesign, with a focus on improving frame stiffness and offering disc brakes.

 Not the most instantly recognisable Italian bicycle brand but Sarto has been hand building frames since the 1950s and has a long track record making frames for other premium bicycle brands.
 More recently it has emerged from the shadows to market its own products.
 While the large majority of Italian brands have shipped carbon frame production to the Far East, Sarto prides itself on making its own frames.
 The Asola here is a lightweight frame with pleasingly traditional round tube profiles but thoroughly modern details like internal cable routing and a tapered head tube.